widesky/docs/content/en/products/cloud/vis/_index.md

 + Support for Grafana templates
 + Real-time control buttons

 You will be issued with a URI and administrator level credentials.
-You can use the guides below to understnad how to user the plugin.
+You can use the guides below to understand how to user the plugin.

 {{% alert title="Note"  color="primary" %}} If you're new to Grafana, we recommend visiting their [getting started guide](https://grafana.com/docs/grafana/latest/guides/getting_started/) to get acquainted with Grafana basics.
 {{% /alert %}}